Summer officially started last week! Do you feel it – the unbearable heat? Do you hear it – the sound of mosquitos eating me alive. Aw, summer.

 Keywords: Family Secrets, Illicit Passion, Murder, Suspense

-My First Reaction: I’ve never read Lisa Jewell before but I consistently hear good things about her.
+My Fucking Thoughts: I’ve never read Lisa Jewell before but I consistently hear good things about her.
 I’m particularly hyped for this release because it speaks to my crazy obsessive side that I keep buried very, very deep.
 Come on, ask me anything about John Mayer.
 I promise you’ll be creeped out.

 Back of the Book: Gripping psychological suspense from the number one bestselling author of Then She Was Gone, as what begins as an innocent crush develops into a dangerous infatuation.

 You’re back home after four years working abroad with a brand new husband in tow.
 You’re keen to find a place of your own.
 But for now, you’re living with your big brother, camped out in his spare bedroom.
 And then – quite unexpectedly – you meet the man next door.

 He’s the head teacher of the local high school.
 He’s twice your age.
 And he’s devastatingly attractive.
 Soon you find you’re watching him.
 All the time.
 But what you don’t know is that someone is watching you.
 Or that what has started as an innocent crush is quickly turning into an obsession as dark as it is deadly.

 🔪 Give Me Your Hand by Meg Abbott

 My Fucking Thoughts: That cover though!!
 Totally catches my increasingly diminishing attention span.
 Also, what is Diane’s secret!?
 I have to know.
 I have to read this.
 Damn this blurb was like crack to me.
 Side note: I do not do crack.

 Back of the Book: A mesmerizing psychological thriller about how a secret can bind two friends together forever…or tear them apart.